lluis-cr/chaos-prbg/README.md

 (https://github.com/stevenang/randomness_testsuite/tree/master)

 Refer to that repository for:
-- installation instructions
+- Installation instructions
-- running individual tests
+- Running individual tests
-- interpretation of results
+- Interpretation of results

 Generated bit sequences from this project can be used as input to the test suite.